WolfNet-Computing/WolfNet-65C02-WBC/Docs/pinouts.md

 ## 65SIB Connector

-For this connector I would refer to the 6502.org forum post for the 65 Serial Interface Bus [here](http://forum.6502.org/viewtopic.php?p=10957#p10957)
+For this connector I would refer to the 6502.org forum post for the 65 Serial Interface Bus [here](http://forum.6502.org/viewtopic.php?p=10957#p10957).
+However I will provide a pinout anyways.